jonasatgit/updatereporting/README.md

 # 2nd sub-report (per system)
 If you click on the number of missing updates in the column "missing updates approved" a per system sub-report will be opened which will only show the specific missing updates for the selected system.
-The report also shows installations errors if any happened.
-Each error will link to a bing search with the hex value of the error.
+The report also shows installations errors if any happened. <br> Each error will link to a Bing search with the hex value of the error.
-The search string looks like this: ***https://www.bing.com/search?q=error+0x80070005***
+The search string looks like this: <br> ***https://www.bing.com/search?q=error+0x80070005***
 <br>The report is basically a copy of one of the default MECM reports with some adjustments.

 ![Update sub-report per system](/.attachments/UpdateReporting003-N.PNG)